anurag171/anurag171/README.md

 - 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on python, java 11,Kubernetes
 - 📫 Reach me on anurag171@gmail.com
-- I am passionately curious and excited about transforming the digital banking space with my software abilities.
+- I am passionate and excited about learning new technology transforming the digital banking space with my software abilities.
 These pursuits challenge so many aspects of my intellect like creativity, organization, sequential processing, problem-solving, and keep my brain ticking and never quench my thirst to create innovation.

 Visit to know more about me https://www.linkedin.com/in/anurag-mishra-267559115/